 At VenturEasy, we have a team of experts who specialize in helping foreign companies navigate the Indian business landscape.
 Our services include assistance with subsidiary company registration, compliance with Indian laws and regulations, and guidance on setting up a local office and bank account opening.

-In this article, we shall take you through all the mandatory Wholly Owned Subsidiary (WoS) Compliances that are applicable on a subsidiary company, at different points of time, during the year.
+In this article, we shall take you through all the Mandatory Compliances that are applicable on a Subsidiary Company, at different points of time, during the year.

 Private Limited Company Registration is considered to be the most ideal for NRIs, foreign nationals and for foreign entities who want to set up business in India.